acend/argocd-basics-training/content/en/docs/05/kustomize.md

 ## {{% task %}} Set a configuration parameter

-We can set the `kustomize` configuration parameter with the following command:
+We can set the `kustomize` configuration parameter as follows:

 {{% onlyWhenNot no-argocd-cli %}}
 ```bash